Monterrey Consensus: 2008 follow-up Conference in Doha, Qatar

-The Conference was preceded by a high-level retreat on the global financial crisis, hosted on 28 November by the Secretary-General of the United Nations and the Emir of Qatar.
+The Conference was preceded by a high-level retreat on the 2008 financial crisis, hosted on 28 November by the Secretary-General of the United Nations and the Emir of Qatar.
 The retreat was attended by some 30 Heads of State or Government and ministers from both developed and developing countries, as well as high-level representatives of the major institutional stakeholders.
-The retreat was meant to serve as a “bridge” between the discussions on the financial crisis that had taken place among smaller groups of countries and the wider membership of the United Nations.
+The retreat was meant to serve as a “bridge” between the discussions on the 2008 financial crisis that had taken place among smaller groups of countries and the wider membership of the United Nations.

 A Global Forum of Civil Society was held from 26 to 27 November on the theme “Investing in people-centered development” and attracted participation of more than 250 civil society organizations and networks.
 In addition, an International Business Forum, held on 28 November focused on mobilizing private sector resources for development and was attended by more than 200 participants from the private sector.